keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 ### Finding the right challenge

 I got into a groove working on projects with similar clients, stakeholders, problem domains, and technology stacks.
-This groove helped me carve out a niche for myself as a marketing website developer.
+This groove helped me carve out my niche as a marketing website developer.

 As I found my groove, I worked on bigger projects with larger budgets for more prestigious clients.
-This was only possible because of how much time I invested in a single area.
+I made this possible by investing so much time in a single area. **I've been a specialist.**

 The problem with finding my groove is that my work became monotonous.
-Despite my efficiency and the increased scale of my work, I found my work uninspiring.
+Despite my efficiency and the increased scale of my work, I found what I was doing uninspiring.

-After ten years of focusing my efforts building marketing websites, I decided it was time to change things up.
+After ten years of focusing my efforts on building marketing websites, I decided it was time to change things up.
 Not only was I overwhelmed with the amount of work I had been doing before my sabbatical, but I was *overwhelmingly bored* with it.

 {% include type/p_large.html, content: "I'm reorienting my career as a web developer by sinking my teeth into new technologies and problems." %}
 ## New work, new me.